 No products in the basket.

 You have a great eye for design and love to create, but it can be hard to know where to start when designing your own lighting… how does a ceiling rose work alongside a bulb holder or a light cage with fabric cable?
+Our create your own lighting masterclass is here to help.

 This six step guide will show you how to start piecing together your own original lighting combinations that will be the envy of anyone who sees them.